SSD Clone or Clean Install? Detailed Comparison & Step Guide

 Preparatory Work:

 ◉ Backup important files.
-A clean install will wipe out the hard dive and start from scratch.
+A clean install will wipe out the hard drive and start from scratch.
 If there are some important files on SSD, please create a file backup according to your needs.

 ◉ Prepare a USB drive.
 The drive’s capacity should be large enough (at least 8GB).